World Penguin Day 2020

 Why don’t penguins fly?

 Some evidence suggests that penguins once did fly.
-However, over time their wings became shorter, the bones fused and flattened and formed into flippers.
-Penguins are aquatic birds who spend up to 75% of their lives in the water, swimming, fishing, and migrating during their feeding require strong flippers.
+However, their wings became shorter over time, and the bones fused, flattened, and formed into flippers.
+Penguins are aquatic birds who spend up to 75% of their lives in the water, swimming, fishing, and migrating while feeding, and they require strong flippers.
 It is due to evolution they eventually lost their ability to fly.
-Their strong flippers assist for survival and swimming, diving, and fleeing from their sea predators; leopard seals, killer whales, and sea lions.
-Penguins can swim up to 24 km/h and dive down to 15 metres.
+Their strong flippers assist in survival, swimming, diving, and fleeing from their sea predators: leopard seals, killer whales, and sea lions.
+Penguins can swim up to 24 km/h and dive to 15 metres.

 Penguins waddle along, swaying from side to side due to having heavy bodies and short legs.
 They also walk this way to conserve energy.
-At times they will toboggan along the ice and snow on their bellies.
+Sometimes, they will toboggan along the ice and snow on their bellies.

-Their black and white ‘tuxedo’ colouring serves as a vital camouflage in the water, known as countershading.
-Their black back blend into the dark hues of the deep ocean.
+Their black and white ‘tuxedo’ colouring is a vital camouflage in the water, known as countershading.
+Their black back blends into the dark hues of the deep ocean.
 From below, their white belly blends into the light surface waters.

 Most penguins will breed in colonies of up to 1000 birds.
 Others, however, will make their nests with pebbles, sticks, and feathers on the ground in burrows.
 Emperor and King penguins incubate a single egg.
 They will keep it on the top of their feet under a loose fold of skin, keeping the egg warm.

 In some species, the male will incubate the egg.
-Meanwhile, the female goes off to hunt for food, often for weeks at a time.
-Both parents share incubation and rearing their hatchling until it is old enough to hunt for their own food.
+Meanwhile, the female hunts for food, often for weeks.
+Both parents share incubation and rearing of their hatchlings until it is old enough to hunt for their own food.
 It can take around 7-12 months before hatchlings are mature enough.

 Penguins face many critical dangers despite their strong, robust bodies, large colonies, and ability to survive in harsh, remote environments.